top of page

 The Enhanced Letter Project

-The Enhanced Letter Project begins in the draft phase, similar to Easy Project.
+The Enhanced Letter Project begins in the draft phase, similar to the Easy Project.

 • Include digital copies of the letters and a transcription of each note.